krgamestudios/kingdombattles/public/content/task_list.md

 * Images to social media instead of links.
 * Occasional flickering when rendering Profile page.
 * Pull the balance numbers out into a config file.
+* Ezekiel-powered discord role for kingdom battles players.
+* Refactor callback-hell (yes, it is that bad).

 Potential And Confirmed Bugs
 ---